 Each Department is comprised of academic staff (Senior Professors, Professors, Associate Professors, Senior Lecturers, Lecturers and Probationary Lecturers).
-The list of Academic Staff in the Departments of the Faculty of Science are given on Page 49.
+The list of Academic Staff in the Departments of the Faculty of Science are given on Page 55.

-Heads of Departments are appointed by the Vice-Chancellor from among the Senior academic staff.
+Heads of Departments are appointed by the Vice-Chancellor from among the senior academic staff of the respective departments.

-A Faculty Board, comprising of all the Permanent academic staff of the Faculty, three members elected from among prominent persons working in disciplines related to the Faculty and two representatives of the students make recommendations/decisions regarding academic matters in the Faculty.
+A Faculty Board, comprising of all the senior lecturers, confirmed lecturers and two representatives from the probationary lecturers of the Faculty, three members elected from among prominent persons working in disciplines related to the Faculty and two representatives of the students make recommendations/decisions regarding academic matters in the Faculty.